function61/varasto/docs/guide_setting-up-local-fs.md

 Now we are ready to mount that directory as volume in Varasto!
 From Varasto choose `Fry > Mount local volume`.
 Enter the directory you created as path: `/mnt/fry/varasto-fry`.

 That's it!
-Now that the volume is mounted, Varasto can now write files in there.
+Now that the volume is mounted, Varasto can write files there.

 Choose a naming scheme for your volumes